isaaxh/isaaxh/README.md

 About Me
 -----------------

-I am a software engineer with a keen focus on React.
-I do frontend development in web and mobile applications.
-I enjoy working with new people and lifting weights.
+I'm a software engineer with a strong focus on React.
+I specialize in frontend development for both web using NextJS and cross platform mobile applications using React Native.
+I'm always eager to learn new technologies and quick to adapt.

 Open to new opportunities

 * 🌍  I'm based in Saudi Arabia
 * ✉️  You can contact me at [ishaq-hussain@hotmail.com](mailto:ishaq-hussain@hotmail.com)
 * 🚀  I'm currently working on QuickBite (Food Delivery App)
-* 🧠  I'm learning Java
+* 🧠  I'm learning AI agent development
 * 🤝  I'm open to collaborating on Open Source Porjects
 * ⚡  I like working out and sparring BJJ in a session